hasanmoudud/geocompr/main.md

 To derive the coordinate of a specific cell, we have to calculate it using its matrix position and the raster resolution and origin.
 For the processing, however, the geographic position of a cell is barely relevant as long as we make sure that the cell position is still the same after the processing (one-to-one locational correspondence).
 Additionally, if two or more raster datasets share the same extent, projection and resolution, one could treat them as matrices for the processing.
-This is exactly what map algebra is doing.
+This is exactly what map algebra is doing in R.
-First, it checks the headers of the rasters on which to perform any algebraic operation, and only if they correspondent to each other, the processing goes on.
+First, the **raster** package checks the headers of the rasters on which to perform any algebraic operation, and only if they are correspondent to each other, the processing goes on.^[Map algebra operations are also possible with headerless rasters but in this case the user has to make sure that in fact there exists a one-to-one locational correspondence.
+For an example, how to import a headerless raster into R, see this [post](https://stat.ethz.ch/pipermail/r-sig-geo/2013-May/018278.html).]
 And secondly, map algebra retains the so-called one-to-one locational correspondence.
 This is where it substantially differs from matrix algebra which changes positions when for example multiplying or dividing matrices.